 Four Seasons Resort Bora Bora

 “Everyone loves raspberry dark chocolate,” he says, and huckleberry’s flavour profile is similar to raspberry’s.
-But as Brandon began exploring the idea, he found bourbon and moonshine made the beverage taste too alcoholic and sweet.
+But as Harrison began exploring the idea, he found bourbon and moonshine made the beverage taste too alcoholic and sweet.
 “I picked up local huckleberry spirits and played around until it had just the right balance of sweet and sour,” he says.
 The drink also has a festive purple hue to it, evoking the aesthetic of fresh huckleberry.

 You’ll also want to try the Resort’s Light My Fire, hot cocoa infused with Kahlua and house-made Fireball.
 “We start by toasting cinnamon sticks and creating a cinnamon syrup that is steeped overnight,” he says.
 “Cayenne pepper is added and strained, and it is finished with Bulleit rye.”
 You can even buy the cocktail by the flask to take it out on the mountain with you.